manismk/xpenseManager/README.md

 # xpenseManager
-This is an simple web app which used to track your expense
+This is an simple web app which used to track your expense and income